ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 ### Exploitation

-I execute the exploit at the target using:
+I execute the exploit using:

 `python2 gym-mgmt-system-rce.py http://10.10.10.198:8080/`